harrowrnz/rpcats/rp_uv_tutorial_with_git_notes.md

 core.logallrefupdates=true
 ```

+#### GitHub Generic "Getting Started" Workflow
+> **Note**:
-Main GitHub 'Getting Started' URL above suggests this basic workflow for setting up a Git Repo.
+[GitHub: Getting Started](https://docs.github.com/en/get-started/using-git/about-git) suggests this basic workflow for setting up a Git Repo.
 Note that you have to create a new blank repo on GitHub first, either using GUI or GitHub CLI (`gh`).

 ```shell
 # create a new directory, and initialize it with git-specific functions